Zumba Fitness Logo

 Zumba Fitness LogoZumba Fitness Logo PNG

-The Zumba Fitness logo goes to an active and quirky dance.
-Sharp movements, steps, and jumps allow users to achieve excellent shape and positively affect health.
-The main message of the emblem is to move in the rhythm of the pulse.
+The Zumba Fitness logo evokes an active, quirky dance.
+Sharp movements, steps, and jumps help users achieve an excellent shape and improve health.
+The main message of the emblem is to move in time with the pulse.

 Zumba Fitness: Brand overview

 The Zumba Fitness interval training program is more like dancing to the beat of flamenco, salsa, or jazz than your average workout.
 Its essence is to move to dynamic melodies and have a good time.
 The combination of slow and fast rhythms increases cardio endurance; tones strengthen muscles.
 And calories burned even more than conventional aerobics.
-And the initial level of fitness does not matter: there are several types of workouts that are suitable for different people.
+And the initial level of fitness does not matter: several types of workouts suit different people.
 They are adapted to a certain age and individual needs.
 For example, there are classes for infants up to 3 years old (Zumbini), teenagers up to 11 years old (Zumbatomic), and seniors (Zumba Gold-Toning).

 Alberto Perez invented the unusual fitness program.
-It happened completely by accident: while getting ready for an aerobics class, the instructor forgot his music for the class at home.
+It happened completely by accident: while getting ready for an aerobics class, the instructor forgot his music at home.
 He had to improvise with merengue and salsa because all he had at hand were cassettes with inflammatory Latin American rhythms.
 So in the 1990s, Alberto laid the foundation for Zumba.
 And in 2001, he enlisted the help of two business partners, also named Alberto, and began selling DVDs with fitness classes.
-Gradually the company began opening classes to offer group classes.
+Gradually, the company began offering group classes.
 There are now more than 200,000 of them, with a network covering about 180 countries.

-Charity events, dance parties, and concerts helped Zumba get rid of the label of a conventional fitness program and go beyond the usual boundaries of aerobics.
-Training with the elements of choreography, strength, and cardio exercises involves almost all parts of the body.
+Charity events, dance parties, and concerts helped Zumba shed the label of a conventional fitness program and go beyond the usual boundaries of aerobics.
+Training with choreography, strength, and cardio exercises engages almost every part of the body.
 Intense movements to music help improve coordination, lose weight, and strengthen muscles.

 Meaning and History